KsKarim7/hp-pavilion-review/README.md

 A short description about my project is written below:

 - I have made a website focusing on a gaming laptop.

-    "*" What are specifications we should look for in a gaming laptop  before buying one.
+- What are specifications we should look for in a gaming laptop  before buying one.

-    *What are the things we should consider before buying a gaming laptop.
+- What are the things we should consider before buying a gaming laptop.

-    *Best budget friendly gaming laptop that is currently available in the market.
+- Best budget friendly gaming laptop that is currently available in the market.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).